Bioconductor/bioc_git_transition/doc/configure.md

 the repos being accessed have magic file "git-daemon-export-ok" unless *GIT_HTTP_EXPORT_ALL* is set.

-Add this line to the Apache2 config:
+Add this line to the Apache config:

     ```
     SetEnv GIT_HTTP_EXPORT_ALL